 There’s no surprise with a bunch of cherries in this dessert as it comes from Limousin, a region well-known for its black cherries.
-People also make clafoutis with different fruits like plums, apples, or pears.
-But in those cases, it will change your name into flaugnarde instead.
+People also make this yummy Mediterranean dessert with different fruits like plums, apples, or pears.
+But in those cases, people will call it flaugnarde instead.

 Some recipes prefer leaving the cherries unpitted as they will produce a more robust flavor.
 And the pits also prevent the juice from leaking out, coloring the whole cake.
 But if you want to go with that option, make sure you tell your guest beforehand.

 If you want some desserts with a more rustic look, galette must be the answer to what you’re looking for.
-Looking like a tart made by some clumsy bakers, galette’s beautiful in its own way with all the fruits visible to naked eyes.
+Looking like a tart made by some clumsy bakers, this traditional French dish is beautiful in its own way with all the fruits visible to naked eyes.

 If you’re tired from all the sweets, this tangy lemon tart will undoubtedly wake up your palate.
 The secret to a satisfying but not oversweet lemon custard is the amount of butter you put in.